udaykiran009/oneCCL/README.md

 ### Workshop Materials

 - oneAPI, oneCCL and OFI: Path to Heterogeneous Architecure Programming with Scalable Collective Communications: [recording](https://www.youtube.com/watch?v=ksiZ90EtP98&feature=youtu.be) and [slides](https://www.openfabrics.org/wp-content/uploads/2020-workshop-presentations/502.-OFA-Virtual-Workshop-2020-oneCCL-v5.pdf)

-## FAQ <!-- omit in toc -->

-### When do I need a clean build?
-When should I remove my favorite build directory? <!-- omit in toc -->

-In most cases, there is no need to remove the current build directory.
-You can just run `make` to compile and link changed files.

-However, if you see some suspicious build errors after a significant change in code (for example, after rebase or a change of branch), it is a hint for you to clean the build directory.

 ## Contribute <!-- omit in toc -->